 For more information about applying for student teaching, completing your portfolio, and applying for a NC teaching license, see Student Frequently Asked Questions.

-Elon's teacher education program prepares candidates for teaching careers in elementary, middle, and high school grades.
+Elon's teacher education program prepares candidates for teaching careers in early childhood, elementary, middle, and high school grades.
 The program emphasizes practical hands-on experience in classrooms as well as educational theory and pedagogy.
 Frequent field experiences in public school classrooms begin in the introductory course and culminate with a full semester of teaching in the teacher candidate's licensure area.

 Our goal is for Elon teacher candidates to be committed to collaborating with colleagues, students’ families, and external agencies to create optimal learning experiences for all students.
 We encourage candidates to seek opportunities for continued personal and professional development while adhering to professional and ethical standards.
 We support candidates in developing the expertise to design and implement cognitively challenging learning experience for all students and in creating positive classroom environments that accept and embrace diversity.
 It is also our intent that our graduates will enthusiastically support the profession of teaching.